bizmanagrcrm/bmml/urls/README.md

 - initial_{{fieldName}} - this is equivalent to initial but for the field {{fieldName}} (optional)
 - $modal_size - size of the popup (optional - default: lg) - possible values: sm, md, lg
 - form_name - the name of the form to use (optional - default: default)
+- active_tab - the index of the active tab, starting from 1 (optional - default: 1)